siberianfox/g2wiki/Tool-Length-Offset.md

 These will return the tool table entry, as so:<br>
 `{"r":{"tt1":{"x":0,"y":0,"z":0,"a":0,"b":0,"c":0}},"f":[1,0,8]}`

+There is no command to read all too table entries (no uber-group)

+Tool table 0 is reserved, cannot be set, and is always all zeros

 ### Set Tool Table
 It is also possible to set tool table values directly using JSON.
 We recommend using the standard Gcodes to set tool values during a job, and using JSON to pre-load the table or set values in advance of a job (job setup).